sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 # Windows 10 S deployment lab

 Creating a deployment of Windows 10 S has some differences when compared to other versions of Windows.
-When [planning your deployment](windows-10-s-planning.md), you have to make sure that your [drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/Windows10SDriverRequirements) and [apps](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) are compatible with Windows 10 S.
+When [planning your deployment](windows-10-s-planning.md), you have to make sure that your [drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/Windows10SDriverRequirements) and [apps](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) are supported by Windows 10 S.

 ## Get the tools you need

-To start building a Windows 10 S image for deployment, here's what you'll need.
+To start building a Windows 10 S image for deployment, here's what you'll need:

 - Windows 10 S ISO
 - Technician PC running Windows 10, Version 1703 or later